 - Protein: 15 grams

 Think of this as minestrone's thicker, heartier cousin.
-It has the pasta (whole-wheat), beans and cups of vegetables, but in a thicker sauce.
+It has the pasta (but whole-wheat instead of white), beans and cups of vegetables, but in a thicker sauce than a typical bowl of minestrone soup.
 All 15 grams of protein per serving are plant-powered, too.
 Pair this with a chunky of crusty bread and top with parmesan for a complete meal.

-Get the Tuscan Bean Stew With Whole-Wheat Pasta recipe at Picky Eater.
+Get the Tuscan Bean Stew With Whole-Wheat Pasta recipe and nutrition info from Picky Eater.

 8. Chipotle Black Bean and Quinoa Stew